Changing your registration—moving interstate or buying a Queensland registered vehicle

 When you register your vehicle in Queensland, you can apply to get a refund on the remaining part of your interstate registration.

-To do this, you need to hand in your interstate number plates at a transport and motoring customer service centre or, if you live in a rural area, a QGAP office, Magistrates Court or local police station that provides vehicle registration services.
+To do this, you need to hand in your interstate number plates and provide a current Queensland safety certificate to a transport and motoring customer service centre or, if you live in a rural area, a QGAP office, Magistrates Court or local police station that provides vehicle registration services.

 You will get a receipt for the surrender of the number plates.
 To cancel the interstate registration and receive a refund you must contact the interstate authority where your vehicle was previously registered.